-When time is tight and the weather turns cold, and I grow despondent at the light-polluted skies under which I find myself, I turn to a class of celestial objects that are very forgiving of observing conditions and telescope aperture: double and multiple stars.
+When time is tight and the weather turns cold, I turn to a class of celestial objects that are very forgiving of observing conditions, light pollution, and telescope aperture: double and multiple stars.
 There are thousands of these objects visible during the year.
 Many are run-of-the-mill sights.
 But many more present a lovely appearance in a small telescope, revealing color, brightness contrast, and a jewel-like appearance that appeal to the artistically inclined while also packing plenty of physics and sheer challenge to the observer.

 Let’s begin with an easy one, the fine double star η (eta) Cassiopeiae.
 Also called Achird, it’s one of the most colorful and appealing doubles anywhere in the sky.
 The primary star shines at magnitude 3.5 with a yellow-gold color.
 The 7th-magnitude secondary is officially red-orange, but the visual contrast with the primary makes it appear reddish-purple, or perhaps garnet.
 Because of its coloring, some call this star the “Easter Egg” double.